Considering Studying Abroad in Stage 3?

 You are required to complete a number of ECTS credits at your host university.
 The number of modules this equates to may differ from one partner university to another and some Universities may require students to take a minimum number of credits per trimester.
-The below indicates the requirements for students on your specific degree pathway.
+Your academic adviser and the Social Sciences Office will guide you through this.

 - Where Can I go?

-The destinations available for 2020/21 Stage 3 are listed below, to discuss with your Programme Director.
+Some of the destinations available for 2020/21 Stage 3 are linked below, for discussion with your subject Erasmus/Exchange Academic adviser.

 - Student Handbook 2020.2021 V1.0